christianbundy/shit/README.md

 ## Usage

-1. Do something wrong, like try to update APT without root privs.
+1. Do something wrong, like try to update your package cache without root priveleges.
+2. Shit.

 ```sh
 $ apt-get update